Atlantic Sun Conference: Failed CCSA merger

+Addition of football

-However, arguably its biggest move in recent years was the announcement that the conference would be adding the University of Central Arkansas, Eastern Kentucky University, and former member Jacksonville State University, as incoming members on January 29, 2021, with the intent of sponsoring football in the Football Championship Subdivision (FCS) in 2022.
-However, with these three schools joining in 2021, the league partnered with another conference beginning to sponsor football also in 2022, the Western Athletic Conference (WAC), to allow the three teams to join the WAC as football affiliates for 2021, branding it interchangeably as the "ASUN–WAC Challenge" and "WAC–ASUN Challenge"; the two leagues will receive a combined bid to the FCS playoffs.
+Arguably its biggest move in recent years was the announcement that the conference would be adding the University of Central Arkansas, Eastern Kentucky University, and former member Jacksonville State University, as incoming members on January 29, 2021, with the intent of sponsoring football in the Football Championship Subdivision (FCS) in 2022.
+With these three schools joining in 2021, the league partnered with another conference beginning to sponsor football, the Western Athletic Conference (WAC), which likewise did not have the minimum of six football-playing members needed for the conference to have an automatic qualifier to the FCS playoffs.
+The resulting combination of three ASUN and four WAC schools was branded interchangeably as the "ASUN–WAC Challenge" and "WAC–ASUN Challenge," and also referred to as the "AQ7."

-As soon as it was announced, however, the football league was thrown into jeopardy, as Jacksonville State announced it would be leaving once again in 2023 for Conference USA, an FBS conference.
+The ASUN football league project was thrown into jeopardy as early as November 2021, as Jacksonville State announced it would be leaving once again in 2023 for Conference USA (C-USA), an FBS conference.
 Liberty was also invited to C-USA for 2023, but had already competed as an FBS independent for some time and was not included in the ASUN's new football league.
 With the WAC also losing Sam Houston, another football-sponsoring school, to C-USA, the two conferences announced they would be renewing their alliance for the 2022 season.
 On September 17, 2021, the ASUN announced Austin Peay State University, a football-sponsoring school, as a new member for the 2022–23 season.
 In May 2022, local media in Charlotte, North Carolina, also reported that Queens University of Charlotte would start a transition from the Division II South Atlantic Conference as a new ASUN member, also effective on July 1 of that year.
 The ASUN officially announced this move on May 10.

 The ASUN also expanded its associate membership in the 2020s.
 The conference started the decade with five associate members—Coastal Carolina in both beach volleyball and women's lacrosse, Mercer in beach volleyball only, and Akron, Kent State, and Howard in women's lacrosse.
 All of the women's lacrosse associates left by the 2021–22 school year.
 Akron and Kent State left after the 2020 season when their full-time home of the Mid-American Conference began sponsoring the sport.
 Coastal Carolina also left after the 2020 season for the SoCon.
 Howard moved several sports not sponsored by its full-time home of the Mid-Eastern Athletic Conference to the Northeast Conference, with women's lacrosse moving after the 2021 season.
 Coastal Carolina moved beach volleyball to C-USA after the 2020–21 school year.